risingwavelabs/risingwave/docs/keys.md

 has been updated from `(1, 2, 1, 1)` to `(1, 2, 3, 4)`.

 The record corresponding to key `(0, 1)` has been inserted with `(0, 1, 2, 3)`.

+It may not be the minimal set of columns required to identify a record, for instance `group key` could be part of the stream key, to specify the distribution of records.

 ## Primary Key (Storage)